MechanicalMaster/Telegram-Agent/README.md

 ## Who is this for?

-This project is for Software Engineers, ML Engineers, and AI Engineers who want to build production-ready conversational agents with advanced memory, scheduling, and multi-modal capabilities.
+This project is supposed to be demo of the original eva bot, heavily modified to work with Telegram and additinal features like observability via Langfuse.

 ## Features